 Special consideration is given after an assessment has taken place for learners who have been affected by adverse circumstances, such as illness.
-You must operate special consideration in line with our policy (see above).
-You can give special consideration related to the period of time given for evidence to be provided or for the format of the assessment if it is equally valid.
-You may not substitute alternative forms of evidence to that required in a unit or omit the application of any assessment criteria to judge attainment.
-Pearson can consider applications for special consideration if they are in line with the policy.
+You must operate special consideration in line with our policy (see previous paragraph).
+You can provide special consideration related to the period of time given for evidence to be provided or for the format of the assessment if it is equally valid.
+You may not substitute alternative forms of evidence to that required in a unit, or omit the application of any assessment criteria to judge attainment.
+Pearson can consider applications for special consideration in line with the policy.